Anuj5771/vcs-setup/Application/ci check/README.md

 - **Easy to Use**: Simple interface and smooth integration with CI/CD tools.
 - **Ongoing Monitoring**: Continuously tracks license changes, helping maintain compliance over time.

+- To demonstrate license scanning, we have created a simple POC using FOSSA.
+Follow the steps below to understand how license scanning works: [License Scanning POC with FOSSA]()

 ## Advantages and Disadvantages

 | **Advantages**                                   | **Disadvantages**                                  |